Balsamic Glazed Green Beans

 I think balsamic glaze really shines when it’s served with vegetables, and not just green beans.
 I love balsamic roasted carrots, parsnips and Brussels sprouts, too!
 I’ll even drizzle it over roasted acorn squash slices.

-How to store Balsamic Green Beans
+How to Store Balsamic Green Beans

 If you have leftovers, transfer them to a storage container and place them in the fridge uncovered for a few hours until they are fully chilled, then cover them with the lid and keep in the refrigerator up to 3 days.